US STOCKS-Wall St rises; Boeing up despite U.S. grounding of 737 MAX jets

 Boeing Co shares ended up 0.5 percent at $377.14, recovering from a more than 3 percent fall in the afternoon, when the United States announced it was grounding Boeing’s 737 MAX jets following Sunday’s fatal crash in Ethiopia.

-The grounding gives Boeing time to address any problems and not face another potential disaster, said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
+Tim Ghriskey, chief investment strategist at Inverness Counsel in New York, said the grounding gives Boeing time to address any problems and not face another potential disaster.

 “It seems like the worst is over for Boeing,” he said.
 “The fact that (the stock) appears to be stabilizing means the market appreciates that.”